ngbgithub/The-One-True-Makefile/README.md

 Note that, while `make clean` works automagically, there is also a `make clobber` target.
 This removes final build targets and dependency (`*.d`) files.
 It also removes unit test build targets;
-however, that part isn't automatic, in the sense that the logic for removing unit test build targets has to be manually added to the bottom of the unit test modules' `module.mk` files.
+however, that part isn't handled automatically for you, in the sense that the logic for removing unit test build targets has to be manually added to the bottom of the unit test modules' `module.mk` files.
 (Check out the bottom of `test_foo/module.mk` to see what I mean.)

 Troubleshooting
 ===============